 Janice Hollmann Grants of up to $10,000 are awarded to land trusts within Maryland.
 All grants require a 100% match from the land trust of in-kind services and privately raised funds and are subject to a competitive application process.

-Thanks to the long standing partnership and support of Maryland State Highways Administration, Maryland Environmental Trust has awarded 159 grants totaling over $465,000 to 44 Maryland land trusts.
-In turn, local land trusts have provided a funding match of more than $655,000 to foster stronger, better connected land trusts that protect natural resources and enhance the lives of Maryland citizens and generations to come
+Thanks to the long standing partnership and support of Maryland Department of Transportation, Maryland Environmental Trust has awarded 169 grants totaling over $506,000 to 44 Maryland land trusts.
+In turn, local land trusts have provided a funding match of more than $737,000 to foster stronger, better connected land trusts that protect natural resources and enhance the lives of Maryland citizens and generations to come

 The purpose of the Janice Hollmann Grant program is to build sustainable land trusts by increasing organizational capacity, developing community programs and services, implementing Standards and Practices and increasing public support for the diverse spectrum of conservation, stewardship and related land trust activities in the State of Maryland.

 The application template for the Janice Hollmann grant is provided below.
 We encourage applicants to print the template and complete it prior to beginning the online application process, as the online application must be completed in one session.
 Applications for Keep Maryland Beautiful grants will only be accepted through the online system.

 580 Taylor Ave., Annapolis MD 21401